 The consummation of the Transaction will result in the assignment for purposes of the 1940 Act of the Current Investment Advisory Agreement and, as a result, its immediate termination.
 Because the Sub-Advisory Agreement contains a provision stating that it will terminate upon the termination of the Current Investment Advisory Agreement, the Sub-Advisory Agreement will terminate at such time as well.
-Accordingly, stockholders of the Company are being asked to approve the New Investment Advisory Agreement with MSC Adviser.
-If approved by stockholders, the New Investment Advisory Agreement will have an initial term of two years and be subject to annual renewal thereafter.
+Accordingly, stockholders of the Company are being asked to approve the New Investment Advisory Agreement will be subject to annual renewal thereafter.
 The board of directors, including all of the directors who are not "interested persons" of the Company, as defined in Section 2(a)(19) of the 1940 Act (each, an "Independent Director"), believes that approval of the New Investment Advisory Agreement will provide the benefits to the Company discussed below.
-The board of directors, including all of the Current Advisory Agreement and believes it to be in the best interests of the Company and its stockholders.
+The board of directors, including all of the New Investment Advisory Agreement will provide the benefits to the Company discussed below.
+The board of directors, including all stockholders.